-You can enjoy fishing in the area, Sayulita offers various options and a variety of species you can enjoy catching, such as marlin, swordfish, dorado, snapper, tuna, lobster, shrimp, scallops and more.
+You can enjoy fishing in the area, Sayulita offers various options and a variety of species you can enjoy catching, such as marlin, swordfish, dorado, red snapper, tuna, lobster, shrimp, octopus, scallops and more.

 Despite the absence of large nightclubs and a quiet nightlife, Sayulita does offers options for all tastes.
 During the holiday period, you’ll find live bands in outdoor concerts on the beach or by the river.
 Also for those who want to go to a disco, it is possible to sometimes find events organized at the local baseball field.
 For those who prefer more adrenaline, on Sundays, there are rodeo shows.

 To get to Sayulita, if you are at the Puerto Vallarta Airport and take one of the white airport taxis, the rate will be around 90 dollars at least... so I would recommend you walk and cross over the pedestrian bridge and hail a cab on the other side if the highway or get an Uber there, it should set you back about half that amount (check out this video explaining how to get a cheaper taxi).